-- 4-day, 3-night tour of Lisbon and its surrounding region
+- 4-day, 3-night tour of Lisbon and its surrounding region, combining guided tours and free time

-- Admire the beautiful São Jorge Castle and visit Lisbon's Chiado and Alfama districts
+- Admire beautiful São Jorge Castle and visit Lisbon's Chiado and Alfama districts

 - See Queluz Palace, Pena Park and Sintra National Palace